Dirac-Majorana neutrinos distinction in four-body decays: Energy and Angular Distributions

 \section{Energy and Angular Distributions}

-In this section we developed our own derivation, motivated by the KMS method, and computed the corresponding energy and angular distributions of the $\nu-\bar{\nu}$ and $\ell^{\prime}-\gamma$ systems in the back-to-back configuration, respectively.
+In this section we develop our own derivation, motivated by the KMS method, and compute the corresponding energy and angular distributions of the $\nu-\bar{\nu}$ and $\ell^{\prime}-\gamma$ systems in the $b2b$ configuration, respectively.
 We will finally discuss our results.